-The written exam must include at least three questions from each of the five content areas listed in the rules.
-These questions do not have to have equal value but may if the ES wants.
+The written exam must include at least three questions from each of the five content areas listed in the rules, however exams must be longer than 15 questions.
+These questions do not have to have equal value but may if the Event Supervisor wants.
 However, the values may not skew the scores in such a way to significantly de-value any one of the content areas.
-I recommend the exam be at least 40-50 questions to make it easier to distinguish the top teams.

-I recommend that students be given the whole time period for the exam and that the ES pull students out of the exam for instrument testing.
+It is recommended that the exam be at least 40-50 questions for regional tournaments and 60-70 for state tournaments to make it easier to distinguish the top teams.
+Students should be given the whole time period for the exam and that the Event Supervisor pulls students out of the exam for their instrument testing.
 One student may continue to work on the exam while the other student tests the instrument.
 If this process is used, the written exam should have more than the minimum required number of questions, but each content area should be covered approximately equally.